Staudinger0325/FinanceReasoning/README.md

 The data and code for the paper `FinanceReasoning: Make Financial Numerical Reasoning More Credible, Comprehensive, and Challenging`.

-**FinanceReasoning** is a knowledge-intensive dataset focused on financial numerical reasoning.
-It requires the model to comprehend specialized financial terminology and to interpret tabular data presented in the questions.
+**FinanceReasoning** is a a novel benchmark designed to evaluate the reasoning capabilities of large reasoning models (LRMs) in financial numerical reasoning problems.

 ## FinanceReasoning Dataset
 Based on the difficulty of reasoning, we divided the problems into three subsets: *Easy* (1,000 examples), *Medium* (1,000 examples), and *Hard* (238 examples).